BijoySingh/Floating-Bubble-Library-Android/README.md

         // Set the padding of the view from the boundary .paddingDp(4)

+        // Set the radius of the border of the expandable view .borderRadiusDp(4)

         // Does the bubble attract towards the walls .physicsEnabled(true)